• Home

 • Being forced to take another job because your vocation or industry has disappeared

-• Your child(ren) begin living with you full time
+• Your child(ren) begins living with you full-time

 • Your child becomes emancipated